aspose-drawing/Aspose.Drawing-Documentation/java/getting-started/how-to-run-the-examples/_index.md

 1. Visual Studio 2015 or higher
 1. NuGet Package Manager installed in Visual Studio.
 Make sure that latest NuGet API version is installed in Visual Studio.
 For details on how to install NuGet package manager please check <http://docs.nuget.org/ndocs/guides/install-nuget>
 1. Go to Tools->Options->NuGet Package Manager->Package Sources and make sure that the option **nuget.org** is checked
 1. Example project uses NuGet Automatic Package Restore feature therefore you should have an active internet connection.
-If you do not have an active internet connection on the machine where examples are to be executed please check [installation](/drawing/net/installation/) and manually add reference to Aspose.Drawing.dll in the example project.
+If you do not have an active internet connection on the machine where examples are to be executed please check [installation](/drawing/java/installation/) and manually add reference to Aspose.Drawing.dll in the example project.
 ## **Download from GitHub**
-All examples of Aspose.Drawing for .NET are hosted on [GitHub](https://github.com/aspose-drawing/Aspose.Drawing-for-.NET).
+All examples of Aspose.Drawing for Java are hosted on [GitHub](https://github.com/aspose-drawing/Aspose.Drawing-for-Java).

-- You can either clone the repository using your favorite GitHub client or download the ZIP file from [here](https://github.com/aspose-drawing/Aspose.Drawing-for-.NET/archive/master.zip).
+- You can either clone the repository using your favorite GitHub client or download the ZIP file from [here](https://github.com/aspose-drawing/Aspose.Drawing-for-Java/archive/master.zip).
 - Extract the contents of ZIP file to any folder on your computer.
 All the examples are located in the **Examples** folder.
 - Open the solution file in Visual Studio and build the project.
 - On first run the dependencies will automatically be downloaded via NuGet.